Policy Plan

 • Promote tax incentives for South Dakota employers who hire ex-offenders that have completed certified vocational programs inside the prison.

-D. Expand DOC's re-entry program.
+D. Expand DOC's Re-Entry Program

-• Many inmates leave the state penitentiary with no plan for work, housing, or treatment.
-Especially in rural areas.
+• Many inmates leave the state penitentiary with no plan for work, housing, or treatment — especially in rural areas.

 • Build a statewide re-entry network linking parole officers, employers, and service providers to ensure every release has a verified plan for housing and employment.